artkonekt/menu/README.md

 [![StyleCI](https://styleci.io/repos/94574866/shield?branch=master)](https://styleci.io/repos/94574866)
 [![MIT Software License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE.md)

-A quick and easy way to create menus in [Laravel v5.4 - v11](https://laravel.com/)
+A quick and easy way to create menus in [Laravel v5.4 - v12](https://laravel.com/)

+> [!CAUTION]
+> You are browsing the development branch (master = 2.0-dev) of this library.
+> Do not rely on this branch, because it is unstable and is a subject to change!

 ## Laravel Compatibility